-As of April 2021, the Colorado All Payer Claims Database (CO APCD) contained nearly 920 million claims for approximately 65 percent of insured individuals in Colorado with medical coverage, reflecting over 3.4 million lives.When those with dental and pharmacy coverage are added, the CO APCD spans 4.5 million unique lives with information from commercial health insurance plans, including Medicare Advantage as well as voluntarily submitted Employee Retirement Income Security Act (ERISA) and mandated non-ERISA self-insured employer plans, Medicaid, and Medicare Fee-for-Service (FFS) claims.
+As of June 2022, the Colorado All Payer Claims Database (CO APCD) contained over 870 million claims spanning 2013 through 2021.
+These claims were submitted by commercial health insurance plans, including Medicare Advantage, voluntarily submitted Employee Retirement Income Security Act (ERISA) and mandated non-ERISA self-insured employer plans, Medicaid, and Medicare Fee-for-Service (FFS).
 The CO APCD does not contain claims for people covered by Federal health insurance programs such as the Veterans Administration, TRICARE federal employees, or Indian Health Services, and does not include information for uninsured Coloradans.

 Payers v Submitters

-CIVHC began collecting claims in the CO APCD in 2012, with eight payers submitting information.
-By 2013, that number doubled.
-In 2019, it doubled again.
+CIVHC began collecting claims in the CO APCD in 2012, with eight commercial payers plus Medicaid submitting information.
+By 2013, that number doubled, and in 2019, it doubled again.
 It is important to recognize that while many payers have multiple lines of business and submit them separately to the CO APCD, CIVHC counts and reports them as one “payer family” – or payer.
 For example, Aetna’s PPO, HMO and self-insured claims may be provided as separate submissions, but “Aetna” as the payer family category is counted as only one payer.
 When discussing the lines of business that make up a payer family, they are referred to as submitters.
 Thus, it is possible to have more submitters than payers in the CO APCD.
-More details about individual payer families is available for download.

 Commercially Insured Lives in the CO APCD

-Self-insured claims are estimated to represent half of the total commercially insured lives in Colorado and CIVHC estimates that the CO APCD currently contains approximately a quarter of those lives.
+Self-insured employer claims are estimated to represent half of the total commercially insured lives in Colorado and CIVHC estimates that the CO APCD currently contains approximately half, or one million of those lives, the majority of which are non-ERISA based self-insured employers.
 Due to a 2016 ruling by the United States Supreme Court, states cannot mandate submission of claims data from self-insured ERISA plans to APCDs.

 However, the ruling did not impact collection of data from non-ERISA self-insured employers or those ERISA-based employers who chose to voluntarily submit claims to APCDs.
 CIVHC continues to collect non-ERISA self-insured employer claims and conducts robust outreach to encourage voluntary submissions from ERISA-based employers.